moorl007/SeniorProject/README.md

 ## Folder Breakdown
 ### Combinatorial Optimization
+This folder contains CO_Performance_Analysis.ipynb, which is a notebook file that was used to test another benchmark supervised algorithm called Combinatorial Optimization.
+This algorithm did not end up being used for our final product, but was part of our initial testing which helped us decide which algorithms to use.
 ### FHMM
 FHMM_Performance_Analysis.ipynb is the only file of note here.
 It was used to test the FHMM method from NILMTK.
 ### Hart Unsupervised
+This folder contains all of the files used for testing the Hart Unsupervised algorithm.
+Hart_Performance_Analysis.ipynb was the main file used for performance analysis, while Hart85.py was used for testing purposes.
+The various output files are datastore files containing outputs from the performance testing.
 ### Output
 A bunch of disaggregated waveforms.
 The title of the photos shows where it came from except the labels in the photos are wrong.
 All pictures were at 1 second sampling frequency.
 ### SeniorDataset